smartpolitech/-threejs/README.md

-# Repository with all code related to the 3D representation of SmartPoliTech using Threejs
+# Repository with all code related to the 3D representation of SmartPoliTech using Three.js